 Unlike any other affiliate network, you don’t need to apply for each affiliate program individually.
 Once you join Skimlinks, you automatically become an affiliate for over 20,000 merchants, including Amazon and e-bay, but all your earnings will be consolidated in your Skimlinks account.

-Unlike any other affiliate network, you don’t need to use specific affiliate links but Skimlinks will make regular links your affiliate links.
+Again, unlike any other affiliate network, you don’t need to use specific affiliate links but Skimlinks will make regular links your affiliate links.

 Other great features include: